ComradOrg/Comrad/README.md

 bash <(curl -s https://raw.githubusercontent.com/Komrade/Komrade/master/script/install)
 ```

-This will install a virtual environment for running Komrade on your computer, complete with the correct version of Python, and without changing your current python configuration.
+This will install a virtual environment for running Komrade on your computer, complete with the correct version of Python, and without overriding your existing Python configuration.

 ### Use